Luigian/Ft_Printf/README.md

 * The string `const char* format` is composed by ordinary characters (not %), which are copied unchanged to the output; and conversion specifications introduced by `%` and ended by the type of conversion which must correspond properly to the next argument in the argument list `...`.
 The following may appear in a conversion sequence:

   `%[argument][flag][width][precision][length]type`

+* ft_printf is a great opportunity to implement a basic 'dispatcher' in C via the use of an array of function’s pointers.

 <h3>Supported</h3>